skulpt/skulpt/simpledata.rst

         reading the source code) and has no effect on the execution of the program.

-    composition
-        The ability to combine simple expressions and statements into compound statements and expressions in order to represent complex computations concisely.

     concatenate
         To join two strings end-to-end.